 Boats glide visitors into the heart of the park.
-Countless cascades and water that's both strangely clear and full of vibrant colors make Plitvice a misty natural wonderland.
+Countless cascades and water that's strangely clear, yet full of vibrant colors, make Plitvice a misty natural wonderland.
 Fish seem to know there's not a hook for miles.
 Carefully maintained trails and boardwalks let you get intimate with the wonder of the place.
 Observant nature lovers can choose from hundreds of flower types to assemble a photographic bouquet.

 Tranquil as this park is, it was here, in 1991, that the first shots of Croatia's war with Yugoslavia were fired.
 And, if you know where to look, evidence of the war survives.

 When Croatia declared its independence from Yugoslavia in 1991, its Serb minority — about 10 percent of the population — was concerned about its rights.
 So they broke away from the new state of Croatia, which plunged the region into four years of war.